 Management Level Course (MLC)

 MLC Deck Updating has 2 Functions and is 10 days long.
-Tuition fee is around Php7,000.00.
+The tuition fee is around Php7,000.00.

 MLC Engine Updating is again much worse with 4 Functions totaling 35 days.
-Tuition fee costs around Php13,000.00.
+The tuition fee costs around Php13,000.00.

 Operational Level Course (OLC)

 OLC has two parts for engine and deck officers- Part A and Part B.